 The Marinera Norteña

-There are three main varieties: the Marinera Norteña, from Trujillo, the Marinera Limeña, from Lima, and the Marinera Serrana, from the mountains.
+There are three main varieties of Marinera: the Marinera Norteña, from Trujillo, the Marinera Limeña, from Lima, and the Marinera Serrana, from the mountains.
 The two former variations are known for being light-hearted, playful and flirtatious, while the Serrana is considered more romantic and stately.
 The Marinera Norteña of Trujillo is sometimes performed with the man riding a Peruvian Paso horse, a breed trained for its fancy and elegant stepping.
 The man rides and directs the steps of the horse throughout his performance.

 Visit Trujillo: The City of the Marinera Norteña and Eternal Spring